 faintness or lightheadedness

-disturbances in your heart beat, such as pounding heart, very rapid or very slow heartbeat, faintness or light headedness
+changes to your heart beat such as pounding heart, very rapid or very slow heartbeat

 chest pain, cough or spitting up of blood

 swelling of the face, lips, mouth, tongue or throat

 wheezing, shortness of breath or other difficulty in breathing

 severe blisters and bleeding in the lips, eyes, mouth, nose and genitals.

 These may be serious side effects of Aratac.
 If any of the above symptoms occurs or you suspect any other drug reaction, please

 Tell your doctor if you notice anything that is making you feel unwell.